B2B payment collection: what is it and what are the problems? We’ve got a solution!

 B2B sellers offer their goods and services and close deals.
 Then they cross their fingers, hold their breath, and wait to get paid!
 Payments may come in on time.
 But, that’s not always the case – causing payment collection headaches.

-What are some typical payment collection problems that businesses face?
+What are typical B2B payment collection problems?

-Late payments
+Late payments hurt cash flow

 Disputes over invoices